 I grew up in the Tampa Bay area of Florida where I completed my bachelors and masters degrees at the University of South Florida.
 My sophomore year was spent studying at the Vita International Study Center located in the Chateau d’ Ansembourg in Luxembourg.
 In the mid 1970s I moved to Minnesota where I completed a specialist degree in psychology at the University of Minnesota.
-I am a psychologist emeritus in Minnesota.

 As a Board Certified Professional Counselor through the American Psychotherapy Association and because of my education and training in both psychology and ministry, I serve people as a pastoral counselor.

 I have taught in the graduate school at Hamline University and in the College of Oriental Medicine at Northwestern Health Sciences University.
 My articles on wellness, tai chi and crisis counseling have been published internationally.
 My wife Wendy and I were twice guest lecturers at the Auckland College of Education in New Zealand.
-In addition, I have presented at the Haden Institute Summer Dream and Spirituality Conference and regularly lead retreats at the McCabe Renewal Center In Duluth MN.
+In addition, I have presented at the Haden Institute Summer Dream and Spirituality Conference and regularly lead retreats at St. Scholastica's McCabe Renewal Center In Duluth MN.
 Besides working as an educator and retreat leader, I have worked as a psychotherapist, emergency management coordinator, and as a chaplain at Woodwinds Health Campus, an integrative medicine hospital in Woodbury Minnesota.

 I live with Wendy, who is an oil painter, in a beautiful wooded setting in Hudson Wisconsin.
 We love to walk along the riverfront and historic downtown of this little river town on the St. Croix River, and in nearby state parks, when we are not traveling, dancing or spending time with family and friends.